 Thoughts on liquid smoke

-If you are smoking the meat already, there is really no need to use liquid smoke.
-However, if you are baking or using a gas unit, you might want to add a little liquid smoke to the brisket injection marinade.
-I recommend it for a cooking method that doesn’t include actual smoke.
-Keep in mind that liquid smoke is an all-natural product made by passing real wood smoke through water, then distilling it down.
+If you are smoking the meat already, there is no need to use liquid smoke.
+However, if baking or using a gas unit, add a little liquid smoke to the brisket injection marinade.
+I recommend it for cooking methods that don’t impart smoke.
+Remember that liquid smoke is an all-natural product that passes real wood smoke through water, then distills it.

 Subscribe to our Weekly Newsletter for New Recipes and BBQ News!